bytedance/g3/g3proxy/doc/configuration/values/base.rst

   For nodes with the same weights, the order is kept as in the config.

+* ketama

+  Ketama Consistent Hash.
+The key format is defined in the context of each selective vector.

 * rendezvous

   Rendezvous Hash.
 The key format is defined in the context of each selective vector.